mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 The military base is a small one, used for refuelling and refitting the army's aerial artillery pieces.
 The plague wiped out the staff here, leaving the place undefended.
 A brief search of the military base finds a single semi- functional airship anchored in a hangar.
 The airship's control surfaces are damaged but can be repaired with an Average (8+) Mechanic check (1D hours, EDU).

-CAOL'S SUPPLY CACHE The Travellers may take a short detour to the small village of Galor, some 50 kilometres north of Ushen, to retrieve the supply cache mentioned by Caol.
+CAOL'S SUPPLY CACHE The Travellers may take a short detour to the small village of Galor, some 50 kilometers north of Ushen, to retrieve the supply cache mentioned by Caol.
 The village is empty – all the inhabitants were Droyne and their plague-infested bodies are currently radiating out from the village in a spiral search pattern, transmitting topological data back to the scourge machines as they search for the Family Archive.

 The supply cache is located beneath the small village church.
-It reminds the Galor, some 50 kilometres north of Ushen, to retrieve the supply cache mentioned by Caol of Uncle Vlen's hunting lodge on Alell (see page 52, in Homecoming); the cellar room is crowded with keepsakes and curiosities from dozens of cultures.
+It reminds the Galor, some 50 kilometers north of Ushen, to retrieve the supply cache mentioned by Caol of Uncle Vlen's hunting lodge on Alell (see page 52, in Homecoming); the cellar room is crowded with keepsakes and curiosities from dozens of cultures.
 There is a framed letter of commendation from a Vilani noble of the First Imperium, the robes of a Zhodani Consul, a set of holographs showing Caol with bureaucrats and adventurers from the Second Imperium, strange alien relics, an Aslan dewclaw in a case and piles of other items; old books, different sets of clothes, spare parts and high- tech gadgets.
 Useful items include:

 - Another TL22 Fusion Pistol, similar to the weapon he gave the Travellers earlier
 - A TL15 Grav Belt